JesseJ713/Commit-To-Be-Fit/README.md

 ---

 ## Your First Step
-Programmers know all too well when making progress, one must first commit!
+Whether in life or in code, to begin progress; one must first commit!
 The goal of this program is to inform users of their current BMI and direct them to an appropriate meal of their choosing.

 **AS A** health enthusiast